Northern Lake District Guided Walking Tour 2025

 Ascent: 800 feet (240m)

-In Summary: Enjoy the scenery as you walk from Squat Beck through fields and farmyards to the village of Buttermere.
+In summary: Enjoy the scenery as you walk from Squat Beck through fields and farmyards to the village of Buttermere.

 Highlights: Walk to the village of Buttermere where at the time of the Norman Conquest, the English had a secret headquarters where they manned a counter-attack from the valley.
 Buttermere was one of the few northern valleys the Normans were never able to capture.